-Year: III Part: I Total: 4 hours /week Lecture: hours/week Tutorial: hour/week Practical: 4 hours/week Lab: hours/week
+Year: III

+Part: I

+Lecture: hours/week

+Tutorial: hour/week

 Students are required to carry out a small practical oriented fabrication project work under the supervision of teacher.
 The project could be a new job or repeated job, which had been already carried out in the practical exercises of the previous courses.
 The project work shall be focused to develop the fabrication and testing skill.